l1m3r/cmd-scripts/ss4vh/README.md

 Optionally:

-* This script can download the required 3rd party program [sfk.exe](http://www.stahlworks.com/swiss-file-knife.html) on its own but you can download and [check/verify](https://www.virustotal.com/gui/file/41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7/detection/f-41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7-1683457704)(v1.9.8.2) it separately if you don't trust it.
+* This script can download the required 3rd party program [sfk.exe](http://www.stahlworks.com/swiss-file-knife.html) on its own but you can download and [check/verify](https://www.virustotal.com/gui/file/41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7/detection/f-41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7-1683457704)(v1.9.8.2) it separately if you don't trust it (save it in the same folder).

 ---

 ## Limitations

-- So far this script requires the correct path to Valheim to be stored in `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\Steam App 892970\InstallLocation`.
+- So far this script requires Valheim's full path to be stored in Windows's registry @ `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\Steam App 892970\InstallLocation` (where it is usually stored anyway).
   Other options (drag'n'drop, etc.) are not specifically planned but possible future features.

 ---